Random-Access-Exomemory/fosscord.py/docs/intro.rst

 Basic Concepts
 ---------------

-Pycord revolves around the concept of :ref:`events <discord-api-events>`.
+Pycord revolves around the concept of :ref:`events <fosscord-api-events>`.
 An event is something you listen to and then respond to.
 For example, when a message happens, you will receive an event about it that you can respond to.